Norovirus: What It Is, How It Spreads, and How Dates Can Help You Recover Faster | AjwaaDates.com

 Boosts Immune Response

-Dates contain bioactive compounds that help regulate the immune system — supporting your body’s natural defences while you fight off the infection.
+Dates contain bioactive compounds including beta-glucan and specific polyphenols that help regulate the immune system — supporting your body’s natural defences while you actively fight off the infection.

 06